 The advantage of electronic flags is that they work much better in low-light conditions, which is obviously beneficial during night races or races where the weather affects visibility.
 Of course, physical flags are still kept on hand as a redundancy in case the electronic flags happen to fail.

 In practice and qualifying sessions, the blue flag helps drivers not being impeded on quick laps.
-Typically not all drivers are pushing for fast laps at the same time in these sessions.
+Typically not all drivers are pushing for fast laps simultaneously in these sessions.
 This is because a fast lap is typically preceded or followed by a slow lap.
-This will therefore create many situations where some drivers are driving slowly while others are on the ragged edge of what they can push the car in terms of speed.
-Imagine coming at full speed around a corner and see another car driving slow in the racing line - that would not be pretty.
-That's why the blue flag is there to tell the slow driver to get out of the racing line as a fast car is coming from behind at possibly more than twice the speed.
+This will create many situations where some drivers are driving slowly while others are on the ragged edge of what speed they can push the car.
+Imagine coming at full speed around a corner and seeing another car driving slow in the racing line - that would not be pretty.
+That's why the blue flag is there to tell the slow driver to get out of the racing line, as a fast car is coming from behind at possibly more than twice the speed.

-But why does the slow car just not just avoid the racing line at all when driving slowly?
+But why does the slow car not just avoid the racing line when driving slowly?
 Well, as the racing tracks are twisty with all sorts of corners, the racing line also changes from side to side.
-This means that slow drivers also need to cross the racing line just to complete the lap.
-Here the blue flag helps the slow drivers to only cross the racing line when there is no fast car approaching from behind.
+This means that slow drivers must also cross the racing line just to complete the lap.
+Here the blue flag helps the slow drivers to only cross the racing line when no fast car is approaching from behind.

-Aside from the blue flag, there are nine other flags used by race officials during a Grand Prix.
+Aside from the blue flag, race officials use nine other flags during a Grand Prix.
 Here are the other flags you might see on race day and what they mean: